decentraland/catalyst/docs/CONTRIBUTING.md

 ### Automatic version bumping

 Following the naming convention enables us to bump the version automatically.
+Any commit pushed to `main` that doesn't respect the convention will be ignored when determining the new version number.

 Check the [Automatic version bumping](AUTOMATIC_VERSION_BUMPING.md) guide to know how your pull request's title should be.

 ## Any contributions you make will be under the Apache 2.0 Software License